Okonomiyaki flour: what is it & how to use it

 That being said, there’s no “correct” method of making okonomiyaki, so you can easily swap out ingredients with ones at your home.

 So if you’re short on okonomiyaki flour, that’s completely okay.
 You can easily switch up the flour with one of these alternatives!

 The answer is, any flour works perfectly fine!
 The whole essence of okonomiyaki lies in making do with whatever resources you have.

 Whether you have okonomiyaki flour, plain flour, or even the original yam recipe down, the dish’s authenticity isn’t compromised.

-We hope this guide helped guide you about Okonomiyaki flour and all alternatives you can use in place.
+I hope this article’s helped guide you about okonomiyaki flour and all the alternatives you can use in place of it.